 To begin the process of obtaining accommodations, students with disabilities must provide documentation of their disability and make their requests for accommodations known to the Services for Students with Disabilities Office as early as possible.

 Web-based recruiting is one method to match employers with potential employees.
 A free service is available to any currently enrolled, degree-seeking UW-Platteville undergraduate and graduate student through the Pioneer Career Network (PCN) system.
-The first step is to access the UW-Platteville Career Center web page to register online: www.uwplatt.edu/careercenter.
+The first step is to access the UW-Platteville Career Center web page to register online: www3.uwplatt.edu/career-center.

 The new Alumni Career Services Program provides alumni flexibility in utilizing career services provided through the Career Center by providing various service levels applicable to various stages of alums' advanced career searches.
-To review the levels of participation and fees associated with services, please visit the following website: www.uwplatt.edu/careercenter/alumni/services.html
+To review the levels of participation and fees associated with services, please visit the following website: www3.uwplatt.edu/career-center/alumni-career-services

 The PCN system allows users to post a résumé as part of the initial registration process, edit their résumés at any time, search internship, co-op, and full-time employment opportunities, schedule campus interviews electronically, and track which companies have reviewed their résumés.